No More COVID Telemental Health Practice Exemptions?

 Georgia’s Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists has opted to renewed their exemption.

-Through Georgia governor Brian Kemp’s executive order the board has been given the option to waive a portion of it’s rules to permit out-of-state telemental.
-That executive order has been extended to October 28 2021.
+Through Georgia governor Brian Kemp’s executive order the board has been given the option to waive a portion of it’s rules to permit out-of-state telemental health.
+On 10/21/21 that executive order has been extended thru November 27 2021.

 New York Mental Health Professional licensing boards has extended their out-of-state telemental health policy.
 Governor Kathy Hochul extended the State of Emergency on September 28 2021 effective for thirty days.